TevaLautier/piroman/README.md

 ## Piroid

 Piroïd is the android application that connect to pyroman-server over bluetooth.
+It is not available yet on Play store.

-Open the [project](./Piroid) in Android studio project, and launch it.
+Open the [project](./Piroid) in Android studio project, and simply launch it.

 You need to connect a remote device (your phone) to be able to use bluetooth.